Vivvo/CitizenOne-Documentation/docs/source/_build/html/_sources/technical/Federation.rst.txt

 Glossary
 ********
+Identity Provider (IdP)
-- **Identity Provider (or IDP)** A service offering credentials to a service provider (SP).
+    A service offering credentials to a service provider (SP).
 There is an agreement between the IDP and SP to trust authenticated credentials.
+Service Provider (SP)
-- **Service Provider (or SP)** A service that uses another trusted services credentials.
+    A service that uses another trusted services credentials.
+OAuth2
-- **Oauth2** is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
+    An open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
+SAML 2.0
-- **SAMLv2**   is an XML-based protocol.
+    An XML-based protocol.
 SAML 2.0 is an OASIS Standard which specifies a protocol for enabling cross-domain single sign-on (SSO).
 SAML 2.0 uses security tokens containing assertions to pass information about an end user between an identity provider, and a service provider.
+Service
-- **Service Card** is a UX/application component that controls consent, privacy and building the federation event.
+    A UX/application component that controls consent, privacy and building the federation event.

-CitizenOne can perform the role of identity provider and identity consumer using both protocols Oauth2 and SAMLv2.
+CitizenOne can perform the role of identity provider and identity consumer using both protocols Oauth2 and SAML 2.0.

-As a Identity Provider
+Identity Provider
-**********************
+*****************
 As a modern credential provider, CitizenOne provides all the UI interfaces for profile registration, login and recovery methods.
 On top of this credential repository is a full IDP service, so the credential can be shared with authorized services.